gerry-baird/Drug-Demo/ads/README.md

+There are a number of steps to complete before the ML model runs within an ADS decision service.
+These are the steps, there are video walk-throughs for each on YouTube :
+1. Configuration (4 mins)
+2. Integration (13 mins)
+3. Combining with rules (9 mins)
+4. Using Multiple Models with Guardrails

 ## Configuration
 To use the Watson ML predictive models in ADS we need to do a bit of configuration to connect ADS to the Watson ML Deployment Space we created earlier.

 First we need to create a new machine learning provider, here is the configuration screen: